arduino-libraries/ArduinoBLE/docs/api.md

 ### `scanForUuid()`

-Start scanning for BLE devices that are advertising with a particular (service) UUID.
+Start scanning for Bluetooth® Low Energy devices that are advertising with a particular (service) UUID.

 #### Syntax